JanneMattila/azure-firewall-demo/README.md

 **Note:** It does not matter who changes the rules, pull request, code review and deployment automation still applies.
 No rule maintenance in portal should be done.

+In order to test firewall setup, all spokes have [webapp-network-tester](https://github.com/JanneMattila/webapp-network-tester) deployed.
+It enables you to execute paths of `HTTP GET` or `HTTP POST` requests (and other commands as well).
+Example: Post command to `spoke001` to then further post command to `spoke002`.
+Using this method you can test if your rules work as expected.

 ### Implemented firewall rules

 #### All spoke networks